Stormyy/b3cod4x-standalone/README.md

 ```bash
 composer create-project stormyy/b3cod4x-standalone
 ```
 2. Fill in the database information and the APP_URL (Ex: http://mydomain.com), APP_NAME (Ex: LuVPortal) in .env in the root.
-Also
 3. Run migrate to install database
 ```bash
 php artisan migrate